Some housing association tenants can buy their housing association homes at a discount under the right to acquire scheme.

 What is the right to acquire?

-If your home doesn't qualify, your housing association could offer you a different property to buy instead.
+If your home doesn't qualify, your housing association could offer you a different property to buy.

-The scheme doesn't apply to tenants of housing co-operatives.
+The scheme doesn't apply to housing co-operative tenants.

 Discounts on the purchase price